-- a) The GSP must make a Port Request not more than sixtythirty (6030) days after receipt of the relevant Customer Authorisation, unless the Customer and GSP expressly agreed otherwise.; - b) In the instance of a Ceustomer connection being delayed for reasons beyond the control of the GSP leading to new services not being available until after the prescribed sixty (60) days, the Customer Authorisation will be deemed valid to complete the transfer unless the Customer has expressed their wishes to cancel the transfer in the meantime.
+- a) The GSP must make a Port Request not more than sixty (60) days after receipt of the relevant Customer Authorisation, unless the Customer and GSP expressly agree otherwise. - b) In the instance of a Customer connection being delayed for reasons beyond the control of the GSP leading to new services not being available until after the prescribed sixty (60) days, the Customer Authorisation will be deemed valid to complete the transfer unless the Customer has expressed their wish to cancel the transfer in the meantime.